ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-LLDB for iOS Developers: Unlock the Power of Debugging - <a href="https://medium.com/icommunity/lldb-for-ios-developers-unlock-the-power-of-debugging-4230afdf5173" target="_blank" rel="noopener noreferrer">link</a></h3>
+What do you know about IOS the operating system - <a href="https://medium.com/@Murshad_/what-do-you-know-about-ios-the-operating-system-7d2a2a276581" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `iCommunity`**
+✍️ **posted by `Rana Adil`**

-<blockquote>Master LLDB, Xcode’s powerful debugger, to streamline your iOS debugging workflow.
-This guide covers essential commands for inspecting…</blockquote>
+<blockquote>IOS is the operating system developed by Apple Inc. that powers their mobile devices, including the iPhone.
+It’s a software platform…</blockquote>

 <h3>5.
 How I Stole Your ChatGPT API Keys - <a href="https://medium.com/gitconnected/how-i-stole-your-chatgpt-api-keys-9acde6b68fdf" target="_blank" rel="noopener noreferrer">link</a></h3>